juicedata/juicefs/docs/en/hadoop_java_sdk.md

 Enough resources should be provided to make sure all Map task can be started at the same time

-We use 3 4c32g ECS (5Gbit/s) and AliYun Redis 5.0 4G redis for the benchmark
+We use 3 4c32g ECS (5Gbit/s) and Aliyun Redis 5.0 4G redis for the benchmark

 #### Meta